Residential Treatment for Trauma Disorders

 Disorders related to trauma and stress were once classified as types of, or related to, anxiety disorders.
 That classification has changed, because although experiencing anxiety is common with trauma disorders, there may be other, more prominent emotional symptoms depending on the individual.
 Someone struggling with a trauma may experience depression, anger, aggression, or anhedonia more so than anxiety.

 - Post-Traumatic Stress Disorder (PTSD).
-PTSD is triggered by a frightening and traumatic event, which may be directly experienced or witnessed.
-This condition causes nightmares and flashbacks, obsessive thoughts about the event, and a lot of fear and anxiety.
-PTSD can cause serious complications, especially when not treated.
-These include social withdrawal and isolation, depression, substance use disorders, and suicidal behaviors.
+Triggered by a frightening and traumatic event, this condition causes nightmares and flashbacks, obsessive thoughts about the event, and a lot of fear and anxiety, which may lead to isolation, depression, substance use disorders, and suicidal behaviors.

 - Acute Stress Disorder (ASD).
-ASD is similar to PTSD, but it occurs between three and 30 days after a traumatic experience.
-When symptoms persist beyond one month they are typically diagnosed as PTSD.
-There are also some symptoms that are specific to PTSD, such as becoming withdrawn and having negative thoughts about the world.
+Similar to PTSD, but it occurs between three and 30 days after a traumatic experience.
 ASD does not always lead to PTSD, but it is a risk factor.

 Facts and Statistics